jeff-401-js/API-server/README.md

 * `GOOGLE_CLIENT_ID` - kljljlkjl
 * `GOOGLE_CLIENT_SECRET` - lkjlkjlkjl

+* `server restart may be required occasionally`

-* Add Roles with capabilities to db by going to --> localhost:3000/role in postman then adding
+* `Add Roles with capabilities to db by going to --> localhost:3000/role in postman then adding`

 {
 	"role": "user",